stackhpc/s3-active-storage-prototype/README.md

 In particular, the following are known limitations which we intend to address:

   * Error handling and reporting is minimal
-  * No support for extents, e.g. start, count, stride
-    * However `Range GET` requests should work, with the requested operation performed on only the data returned from the upstream
   * No support for missing data
   * No support for compressed or encrypted objects